rujmah/kanban-nextjs-redux/README.md

-# kanbanium
-Kanban board with AI assistant
+# Kanban with RTK Demo